Azure/azure-sdk-for-js/documentation/using-azure-identity.md

 flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow)
 which enables server-hosted web applications, native desktop and mobile applications, and web APIs to access resources on the user's behalf.

+### DefaultAzureCredential

+The `DefaultAzureCredential` is meant to be used by developers who are writing applications on their local machine.
+It is a specialization of the `ChainedTokenCredential` which tries each of the following credential types in order until one of them succeeds:

+- `EnvironmentCredential`
+- `ManagedIdentityCredential`

+More credential types will be added to this list in the future.

 ## Access Policies, Roles, and Consent